 Eurosite is a member of the European Habitats Forum (EHF).
-The EHF is a group of NGO networks that provide input and advice to DG Environment and EU Member State Nature Directors, particularly relating to the implementation of the Birds and Habitats Directives and the establishment of the Natura 2000 network.
-The EHF meets with DG Environment of the European Commission twice a year and has one seat in the co-ordination group for biodiversity and nature.
+The EHF is a group of NGO networks that provide input and advice to DG Environment and EU Member State Nature Directors, particularly regarding implementing the Birds and Habitats Directives and establishing the Natura 2000 network.
+The EHF meets with the DG Environment of the European Commission twice a year and has one seat in the coordination group for biodiversity and nature.
 The EHF facilitates, through these meetings, communication between DG Environment and European nature conservation NGOs.

 Natura 2000 Biogeographical Process Consortium

-Already since 2014, Eurosite is participating in the Natura 2000 Biogeographical Process, an initiative of the European Commission assisting Member States and key stakeholders to manage Natura 2000 as a coherent ecological network.
-Wageningen Environmental Research (WENR) is the lead contractor to support the EC in the development and implementation of the Process.
+Since 2014, Eurosite has been participating in the Natura 2000 Biogeographical Process, an initiative of the European Commission assisting the Member States and key stakeholders to manage Natura 2000 as a coherent ecological network.
+Wageningen Environmental Research (WENR) is the lead contractor to support the EC in developing and implementing the Process.
 WENR does this with support from sub-contracted consortium partners.

 Eurosite is following the Process closely and will contribute to it by organising thematic networking events according to the needs of the site managers’ community.